 Obviously, an easy way to analyse any ETF or fund like VAS or SFY is with quantitative methods, such as studying the fees and past performance (keeping in mind past performance is no guarantee of future performance).

-Performance matters.
+It’s time to study the track record.
 Keep in mind, performance isn’t everything — and past performance is not indicative of future performance.
 It’s just one part of a much bigger picture.
 The reason we say performance is not everything is because of volatility of financial markets and the economy from one year to the next.
-Some ETFs and funds can put in a solid return one year just to generate lacking returns the next time around.
+Some ETFs and funds can put in a compelling return one year just to generate subpar returns the next time around.
 That’s why we prefer three-year or seven-year track records over one-year track records.
 It can smooth out the temporary performances caused by external factors.
 Both ETFs have achieved our three-year performance hurdle.
-As of July 2021, the SFY ETF had an average annual return of 13.01%.
-During the same time, the VAS ETF returned 13.58%.
+As of December 2021, the SFY ETF had an average annual return of 13.93%.
+During the same time, the VAS ETF returned 15.33%.

 Finally, at Best ETFs Australia, we apply a rating to the ETF issuer or provider.
 That is, the company that starts and is responsible for operating the ETF on the ASX.
 There are too many considerations that go into our scoring to detail here.
 The issuer of SFY is SPDR.
 SPDR ranks highly for our scores of ETF providers and issuers in Australia.
 We think SPDR is one of Australia’s top 10 ETF providers for advisers and institutions, and its ETFs on the ASX provide good exposure to particular financial markets for retail investors.
 VAS’s provider is Vanguard.
 Vanguard ranks highly for our scores of ETF providers and issuers in Australia.
 We consider Vanguard to be in Australia’s top three ETF providers for retail investors, advisers and institutions.

-For us, the VAS ETF rates positively against our internal scoring methodology, but only just.
+For us, the VAS ETF rates greater against our internal scoring methodology, but only just.